 Partner centres (and non-partner centres, if permitted in the specific funding round) must submit an ad hoc form.

-Projects coordinated by a number of centres can be submitted, but the proposal must be submitted separately by each centre.
+Projects coordinated by a number of centres can be submitted, and only proposal must be submitted by coordinated/main centre, but individual expenses account details (per partner) should be provided.
 The total amount to be funded may not exceed 10,000 euros.